bananaTiko/GDBrowser-Plus/README.md

-hi, this is colon from the future.

-what the FUCK was wrong with me back then???? seriously this is some of the worst code i've ever seen

-welp, here's the readme. but you've been warned,,,

-# GDBrowser
+# GDBrowser +

-Uh... so I've never actually used GitHub before this.
-But I'll try to explain everything going on here.

-Sorry for my messy code.
-It's why I was skeptical about making this open source, but you know what, the code runs fine in the end.
+ SHIT IS ABOUT TO GO DOWN

 ## How do I run this?
-If you're just here to use GDBrowser locally because the site is down or blocked or restricted or god knows what, this is the only part you really need to read
+If you're just here to use GDBrowser + locally because the site is down or blocked or restricted or god knows what, this is the only part you really need to read

-To run GDBrowser locally:
+To run GDBrowser + locally:
 1) Install [node.js](https://nodejs.org/en/download/) if you don't already have it
 2) Clone/download this repository
 3) Open cmd/powershell/terminal in the main folder (with index.js)